 - 3/4 teaspoon baking soda

-- 1/3 cup sugar free chocolate chips , (we used Lily's) plus more for topping if desired
+- 1/3 cup dairy-free chocolate chips , (we use Pascha's, Hu's Gems or Lily's Sweets) plus more for topping if desired

 PREP MUFFIN PAN AND PREHEAT OVEN: Preheat the oven to 375ºF.
 Grease or line a 12 pan muffin tin with parchment paper liners and grease with coconut oil (it's important to grease them otherwise they will stick to the liners).

 MIX THE WET INGREDIENTS: In a large bowl, beat the eggs until fluffy then add the pumpkin puree, nut butter, coconut sugar, coconut oil, milk and vanilla.
 Mix well until fully combined.

 ADD THE DRY INGREDIENTS: Stir in the almond flour, pumpkin pie spice, baking powder and baking soda and mix until combined.
 Fold in the chocolate chips.

 DIVIDE BATTER: Divide the batter evenly between the prepared muffin tins (I use a large cookie scoop) and top with extra chocolate chips.

 BAKE: Bake in preheated oven for 17-19 minutes or until a toothpick inserted into the center of a muffin comes out clean.

 - Remove pan from oven and allow the muffins to cool in pan for 10 minutes.